alberti42/recoll-macos/docs/index.rst

 and the RCL query that found it.

 Incremental text search
    The preview tabs have an internal incremental search function.
 You initiate the search either by typing a / (slash) or CTL-F inside the text area or by clicking into the Search for: text field and entering the search string.
 You can then use the Next and Previous buttons to find the next/previous occurrence.
 You can also type F3 inside the text area to get to the next occurrence.

    If you have a search string entered and you use Ctrl-Up/Ctrl-Down to browse the results, the search is initiated for each successive document.
 If the string is found, the cursor will be positioned at the first occurrence of the search string.

 Walking the match lists
    If the entry area is empty when you click the Next or Previous buttons, the editor will be scrolled to show the next match to any search term (the next highlighted zone).
 If you select a search group from the dropdown list and click Next or Previous, the match list for this group will be walked.
 This is not the same as a text search, because the occurences will include non-exact matches (as caused by stemming or wildcards).
 The search will revert to the text mode as soon as you edit the entry area.

+.. _RCL.SEARCH.GUI.FRAGBUTS:

 The Query Fragments window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~